How long does pink eye last?

-Home remedies can often ease the symptoms of pink eye (also known as conjunctivitis).
-Most pink eye will go away on its own in a week or two.
+Most pink eye (also known as conjunctivitis) will go away on its own in a week or two.
 You can make that time more comfortable by trying the remedies described below.

 Sometimes you need to see a doctor for pink eye.
 It depends on what kind of pink eye you have and how bad it is.
 See your ophthalmologist right away if: